shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 ## Prologue

 How do we usually create a web application?
-We run a bootstraping script, which provides us with a skeleton of our application and then just extend it with the features we need.
+We run a bootstrapping script, which provides us with a skeleton of our application and then we just extend it with the features we need.

-So did we at the last hackathon we were attending - we started with `rails new twf` and spent half of the day integrating our blank app with Angular, Paperclip, creating API methods and so on.
-But the effort we needed to accomplish our goal (quite simple web app) was really huge.
+That's exactly what we did at the last hackathon we were attending - we started with `rails new twf` and spent half of the day integrating our blank app with Angular, Paperclip, creating API methods and so on.
+But the effort we needed to accomplish our goal (quite a simple web app) was really huge.

-So I decided to find the best combination of backend and frontend technologies to cause less pain.
+So I decided to find the best combination of backend and frontend technologies that would cause less pain.

-At the project I was lastly introduced into, the line between frontend and back-end is distinguished very clearly: we have an API, written in Clojure and thin frontend application, made with Angular and working on a generated set of static assets - HTMLs, CSS and JS files *(but under the hood we are using HAML and SCSS)*.
+At the project I was recently introduced to, the line between frontend and backend is distinguished very clearly: we have an API, written in Clojure and thin frontend application, made with Angular that works on a generated set of static assets - HTMLs, CSS and JS files *(but under the hood we are using HAML and SCSS)*.

 The application I will be implementing throughout the whole article has the same architecture: it has RESTful API and MVVM on the frontend, made with Angular.
-You are welcome to the journey of research and new technologies!
+I welcome you to the journey of research and new technologies!

 <!--more-->

 ## Why not go with Rails?

-Because Rails is oftenly being overused.
+Because Rails is often overused.
 Especially if you install all of frontend libraries *(like Angular, Bootstrap, some Angular plugins, etc.)* as RubyGems.
-Frontend should stay on the front end of the application; you should not tight your application at some precise version of the JS script, provided by a gem and rely on author's way to integrate it with Rails.
+Frontend should stay on the front end of the application; you should not lock your application at some precise version of the JS script, provided by a gem and rely on author's way to integrate it with Rails.